 The modern consensus is that the Earth is 4.543 billion years old.
 We have at least two good reasons for believing this.
-In the first place, this age forms the backbone of a geological model that is consistent with many diverse observations and fields of study.
+In the first place, this age forms the backbone of a geological model that is consistent with many diverse fields of study.
 And so far no other estimate comes close to explaining all the observations.

-But more importantly, since the mid to late 20th century, there is a growing avalanche of unambiguous physical evidence.
+But more importantly, since the mid to late 20th century, there is a growing avalanche of unambiguous direct physical evidence.
 In particular we know the composition of the Earth and that its internal heat is maintained by radioactive decay.
 And we can use this radioactivity to date the formation of rocks from liquid magma.

 We also have rocks from the moon and meteorites from space with the same radioactive elements which also allows us to date their formation.